natashab0827/NB/README.md

 # Topic Modeling + Naive Bayes Classifer
-This code uses sklearn to build a naive bayes classifier and gensim's LDA to implement topic modeling.
+This code uses sklearn to build a naive bayes classifier and gensim's LDA to implement topic modeling on Twitter data.

 #Requirements
 The following packages are required: